 Cade freezes.
 So Professor Flynn is his uncle… Was his uncle… He clears his throat.
 ‘And what about Jen?
 Has she got family you both can stay with?’

 ‘I don’t know.
 I think her mom’s at, she’s Romanian, you see.
 But her dad died in Iraq and I think his family is from Lucky Palms, so I guess there’s were she’ll be heading…’

-They’re interrupted by Derek and Jen who stumbles through the door, their arms filled with sodas and candy bars.
+They’re interrupted by Derek and Jen who are stumbling through the door, their arms filled with sodas and candy bars.

 ‘We hit jackpot!’
 Jen giggles.